erodrigufer/gitAutomator/README.md

 -h Display usage/ man page
+-m Perform multiple commits with one single call of this script -p Commit files on local repo, but do NOT push to remote.
+This option is useful, if working with the vim extension for gitAutomator, so that one can commit often, without losing time each time with the git push handshake.
--m Perform multiple commits with one single call of this script -s Display all files that have been modified since last commit at the start of the script (simplified version of invoking *git status*)
+-s Display all files that have been modified since last commit at the start of the script (simplified version of invoking *git status*)
 -v Display the current version/release